AdobeDocs/pass.en/help/authentication/proxy-mvpd-saml-int.md

 ## SAML Integration Flows {#saml-int-flows}

-When an MVPD subscriber visits a Programmer's site or application, Adobe Primetime authentication responds to an API call from the site or application with a list of MVPDs activated for that Programmer.
+When an MVPD subscriber visits a Programmer's site or application, Adobe Pass authentication responds to an API call from the site or application with a list of MVPDs activated for that Programmer.
 The integration can be direct or proxied; there is no distinction between them to the Programmer.
 This allows Programmers to present the list of active MVPDs in any ways they see fit.
-The subscriber chooses their MVPD, and Adobe Primetime authentication redirects the subscriber to the MVPD's specific Identity Provider.
+The subscriber chooses their MVPD, and Adobe Pass authentication redirects the subscriber to the MVPD's specific Identity Provider.

-In the case of an integrated MVPD Proxy, the integration is done between Adobe Primetime authentication and the MVPD Proxy.
-Adobe Primetime authentication sends the user authentication request to the MVPD Proxy, and the MVPD Proxy handles the redirection.
-In order for the MVPD Proxy to know where to redirect the user authentication request, Adobe Primetime authentication sends an MVPD identifier in the SAML authentication request.
+In the case of an integrated MVPD Proxy, the integration is done between Adobe Pass authentication and the MVPD Proxy.
+Adobe Pass authentication sends the user authentication request to the MVPD Proxy, and the MVPD Proxy handles the redirection.
+In order for the MVPD Proxy to know where to redirect the user authentication request, Adobe Pass authentication sends an MVPD identifier in the SAML authentication request.
 This identifier is the MVPD ID specified by the Proxy Provider by way of the Proxy Web Service as specified above.

 ### Authentication {#authn-saml-int}

-In order for Adobe Primetime authentication to integrate with a Proxy MVPD the following will be required:
+In order for Adobe Pass authentication to integrate with a Proxy MVPD the following will be required:

 *   A Proxy MVPD provided list of Proxied MVPDs, pushed to the Adobe Proxy Web Service